-Hip fractures can have devastating consequences for patients, their families and healthcare systems including an annual mortality rate of 30% and substantial impairment of independence and healthrelated quality of life.24 Hip fractures also account for more hospital days than any other musculoskeletal injury and represent more than two-thirds of all hospital days due to fracture.24 Displaced femoral neck fractures, in particular, pose a higher risk of post-fracture healing complications such as avascular necrosis of the femoral head or non-union of the fracture.2 Therefore, timely surgery for displaced femoral neck fractures remains the gold standard of treatment.25
+Hip fractures have devastating consequences for patients and their families, including an annual mortality rate of 30% and substantial impairment of independence and health related quality of life.24 Hip fractures also account for more hospital days than any other musculoskeletal injury and represent more than two-thirds of all hospital days due to fracture.24 Displaced femoral neck fractures, in particular, pose a higher risk of post-fracture healing complications such as avascular necrosis of the femoral head or non-union of the fracture.2 Therefore, timely surgery for displaced femoral neck fractures remains the gold standard of treatment.25

-The revision rate of THA and HA in displaced femoral neck fracture patients has been estimated at approximately 0.2% for THA and 1.8% for HA after one year.
-35 Revision surgeries are associated with a poor prognosis and an increase in short-term mortality.
-36 Patients undergoing revision surgery for hip fracture are at risk for infection, venous thromboembolic disease (VTE), dislocation, pulmonary embolism, and mortality.
-37
+The revision rate of THA and HA in displaced femoral neck fracture patients has been estimated at approximately 0.2% for THA and 1.8% for HA after one year.35 Revision surgeries are associated with a poor prognosis and an increase in short-term mortality.36 Patients undergoing revision surgery for hip fracture are at risk for infection, venous thromboembolic disease (VTE), dislocation, pulmonary embolism, and mortality.37

-2.5 Treatment Pathways, Clinical Guidelines and Care Models
+2.5 Treatment Pathways and Clinical Guidelines

-The management of hip fractures depends on individual patient factors (e.g. ambulatory status, age, cognitive function, comorbidities) and fracture factors (e.g. fracture location, type, degree of displacement).14 Patients with displaced femoral neck fractures (Garden III and IV) are at significant risk for osteonecrosis of the femoral head and fracture non-union.
-As such, displaced femoral neck fracture are usually managed with hemi-arthroplasty (HA) or total hip arthroplasty (THA).38 HA is a less complex surgery and has been associated with reduced dislocation rates, reduced blood loss, and lower initial costs.39 However, some patients treated with HA require conversion to THA due to complications such as acetabular erosion and aseptic femoral loosening.^{14,40}
+The management of hip fractures depends on individual patient factors (e.g. ambulatory status, age, cognitive function, comorbidities) and fracture factors (e.g. fracture location, type, degree of displacement).14 Patients with displaced femoral neck fractures (Garden types III and IV) are at significant risk for osteonecrosis of the femoral head and fracture non-union.
+As such, displaced femoral neck fractures are usually managed with HA or THA.38 HA is a less complex surgery and has been associated with reduced dislocation rates, reduced blood loss, and lower initial costs.39 However, some patients treated with HA require conversion to THA due to complications such as acetabular erosion and aseptic femoral loosening.^{14,40}